amberswain28/project-portfolio/SQL Database Projects/README.md

 ---

-## 📂 Mock Software Company DB (Individual Project)
+## Mock Software Company DB

 This was the **first major project** in the course and focused entirely on database design and SQL.
-I created a relational schema for a fictional software company, including ER diagrams and normalized table structures.
+I created a relational schema for a fictional software company, including ER diagrams and table structures.
 This project served as a practical application of course topics and helped reinforce core database design principles.

 **Programs Used:**
 - SQL in MariaDB